Sugar-Free Kids at School

 Originally published on July 19, 2019.

-If the host was serving cupcakes with red frosting, I made gluten/sugar-free cupcakes with frosting dyed with red beet powder.
+If the host was serving cupcakes with red frosting then I would make gluten/sugar-free cupcakes with frosting dyed with red beet powder.
 This is how we rolled.
 Yes, I’m in the kitchen more than most parents, yet what my children eat matters to me, to their health, to the world around them.

 Bright Blue Tongue

-For the first time in his life, my son was being exposed to sugar; whether as a reward or for fun.
+For the first time in his life, my son was exposed to sugar (at a school setting no less) whether as a reward or for fun.

 Hyper & Detached